Funeral Services Administration

 An internship is required to complete degree requirements in Funeral Services Administration.
 This course is taken in a semester prior to the Internship.
 Students locate a suitable site, construct a memorandum of understanding with a preceptor at that site, and create a learning contract.
 A liability insurance binder through the college must be established.
 Goals and objectives, a grading rubric, and communication methods for the experience are determined cooperatively by student, preceptor, and faculty supervisor.

-Prerequisites: Completion of 75 credit hours toward graduation including FSAD 129 Clinical Practicum
+Prerequisites: Completion of 75 credit hours toward graduation including Clinical Practicum (FSAD 129), or permission of instructor.

 FSAD 321 ADVANCED EMBALMING PRACTICE

-Designed to improve the skills and knowledge base of students and practicing licensed personnel, this course focuses on the less common techniques applied in unusual situations.
+Designed to improve the skills and knowledge base of practicing licensed personnel, this course focuses on the less common techniques applied in unusual situations.
 Waterless embalming, regional freezing procedures, mummification, alternative machinery, and special purpose chemicals will be explored.
-Unique embalming situations are addressed such as long-term storage, entombment vs. burial, decomposed bodies, stillbirths, religious limitations, anatomical embalming, and fragment treatment in anticipation of delayed final disposition.
+Unique embalming situations are addressed such as long term storage, entombment vs burial, decomposed bodies, stillbirths, religious limitations, anatomical embalming, and fragment treatment in anticipation of delayed final disposition.
 Perfection of techniques of sterile procedure, eye enucleation, terminal disinfection, and personal protection is expected.
-Three hours lecture, three hours laboratory per week.

 FSAD 322 FUNERAL HOME MANAGEMENT II